meenulekha/tp/docs/UserGuide.md

 - There should be no <span style="color:yellow">“/”</span> in each parameter.
 - There should be no contacts with the same information.
 - Category should be one of Participant, Sponsor, and Staff.
+- This app is designed for small event.
+You can add a person up to 2147483648.
+Please delete some contacts to add a new person if you reach the limit.

 ### Listing all persons : `list`